zqfang/GSEApy/README.rst

 :gsea:    The ``gsea`` module produces `GSEA  <http://www.broadinstitute.org/cancer/software/gsea/wiki/index.php/Main_Page>`_ results.
 The input requries a txt file(FPKM, Expected Counts, TPM, et.al), a cls file, and gene_sets file in gmt format.
 :prerank: The ``prerank`` module produces **Prerank tool** results.
 The input expects a pre-ranked gene list dataset with correlation values, provided in .rnk format, and gene_sets file in gmt format.  ``prerank`` module is an API to `GSEA` pre-rank tools.
 :ssgsea: The ``ssgsea`` module performs **single sample GSEA(ssGSEA)** analysis.
 The input expects a pd.Series (indexed by gene name), or a pd.DataFrame (include ``GCT`` file) with expression values and a ``GMT`` file.
 For multiple sample input, ssGSEA reconigzes gct format, too. ssGSEA enrichment score for the gene set is described by `D. Barbie et al 2009 <http://www.nature.com/nature/journal/v462/n7269/abs/nature08460.html>`_.
 :replot: The ``replot`` module reproduce GSEA desktop version results.
 The only input for GSEApy is the location to ``GSEA`` Desktop output results.
 :enrichr: The ``enrichr`` module enable you perform gene set enrichment analysis using ``Enrichr`` API.
 Enrichr is open source and freely available online at: http://amp.pharm.mssm.edu/Enrichr .
 It runs very fast.
+:biomart: The ``biomart`` module helps you convert gene ids using BioMart API.

 Please use 'gseapy COMMAND -h' to see the detail description for each option of each module.